There’s an estimated 2.8 million pension pots worth £26.6 billion - the equivalent of nearly £9,500 each - which have been lost or forgotten.

 Look through old paperwork

 You can start at home by looking through your paperwork to find any annual pension statements or starter packs you got when you first joined.
 If you’re not sure whether you had a pension with an old employer, you could look through your old employment contracts or payslips for any signs of pension contribution deductions.
+If you have a personal pension and you don’t have any paperwork relating to it, you can check your bank statements which should show who you were making contributions to.

 Look out for details of the scheme administrator or the pension company holding your money.